Pertuzumab (Perjeta)

 Compendial Uses

-• Treatment of recurrent or stage IV (M1) human epidermal growth factor receptor 2 (HER2)-positive breast cancer
+• Human epidermal growth factor receptor 2 (HER2)-positive breast cancer

 Perjeta (pertuzumab) is a humanized monoclonal antibody that targets the extracellular dimerization domain (Subdomain II) of the human epidermal growth factor receptor 2 protein (HER2) and, thereby, blocks ligand‐dependent heterodimerization of HER2 with other HER family members, including EGFR, HER3 and HER4.
 As a result, Perjeta (pertuzumab) inhibits ligand‐initiated intracellular signaling through two major signal pathways, mitogen‐activated protein (MAP) kinase and phosphoinositide 3‐kinase (PI3K).
 Inhibition of these signaling pathways can result in cell growth arrest and apoptosis, respectively.
 In addition, Perjeta (pertuzumab) mediates antibody‐dependent cell-mediated cytotoxicity (ADCC).